Hanabi-Live/hanabi-live/docs/INSTALL.md

     * `exit`
 * Install the database schema:
   * `mysql -uhanabiuser -p1234567890 < install/database_schema.sql`
+* Set up environment variables:
+  * `copy .env_template .env`
+  * For local development, you don't have to change any of the default environment variables, but if you like you can open this file to review the defaults.
 * Set the Golang linter in the VS Code settings:
   * `notepad "%APPDATA%\Code\User\settings.json"` <br />
   (the file will not exist on fresh VS Code installations)